 - Which chemical derivative of my compound leads to the desired level of plasma protein binding and is this finding consistent across all investigated species?

 The assay principle

 The EScalate assay comprises a microtiter plate-based two-dimensional dilution matrix of blood plasma and HSA-coated beads plus a set of appropriate controls.
 The impact of increasing plasma concentration on the binding equilibrium of a test compound to HSA-coated beads is determined experimentally.
 Samples are subsequently quantified by LC-MS. From the acquired data set, the free fraction (fu) of the test compound in plasma is calculated.
 Results can be determined for any species for which plasma is available.
-For details please refer to our publications on the EScalate assay and request the supporting documentation.
+To learn more, feel free to download our publications on the EScalate assay and request the supporting documentation.

 EScalate samples are processed by 3B Pharmaceuticals in Berlin, Germany.
 Depending on the number of compounds and species to be analyzed, results will typically be available four to six weeks after receipt of the test compounds at 3B Pharmaceuticals’ facilities.

 EScalate is a registered trademark of 3B Pharmaceuticals GmbH.